influxdata/telegraf/plugins/inputs/kafka_consumer/README.md

 For old kafka version (< 0.8), please use the [kafka_consumer_legacy][] input plugin and use the old zookeeper connection method.

-## Service Input <!-- @/docs/includes/service_input.md -->

-This plugin is a service input.
-Normal plugins gather metrics determined by the interval setting.
-Service plugins start a service to listens and waits for metrics or events to occur.
-Service plugins have two key differences from normal plugins:

-1. The global or plugin specific `interval` setting may not apply
-2. The CLI options of `--test`, `--test-wait`, and `--once` may not produce output for this plugin

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->

 In addition to the plugin-specific configuration settings, plugins support